cryptostorage/cryptostorage.com/README.md

 # Introduction
-CryptoStorage is an open-source, client-side tool to securely generate public/private key pairs for multiple cryptocurrencies.
+[cryptostorage.com](https://cryptostorage.com) is an open-source, client-side tool to securely generate public/private key pairs for multiple cryptocurrencies.

 The tool runs only in your device's browser so funds are never entrusted to a third party by design.